DRollin/YiyuanStudentProject.jl/docs/src/documentation/challenge_problem.md

 ### Delayed adapting of RVE BC from macro scale

-As it shown in the following figures, a result at the last time step `1e-5` with a time step size `1e-6`, for the reference quadrature point `cell[1]qp[1]` a chemical potential of approximately 0.5 is shown as it is in color blue.
-For the RVE boundary however, a blue color with a purple tone is displayed which matches the macro scale chemical potential at time step `7e-6`.
+As it shown in the following figures, for the reference quadrature point `cell[1]qp[1]`, a macro scale chemical potential of approximately `0.5` is reached at time  `t = 1e-5`.
+For the RVE boundary however, a lower chemical potential of `0.25` is displayed.
+This value matches the corresponding macro scale chemical potential at time `t = 7e-6`

 ![alt text](results_one_element_t_1e-5.png)
-*Fig. 2*: Results for both macro scale and sub scale at time step 1e-5.
+*Fig. 2*: Results for both macro scale and RVE at time step 1e-5.

 ![alt text](results_one_element_t_7e-6.png)
-*Fig. 3*: Results for both macro scale and sub scale at time step 7e-6.
+*Fig. 3*: Results for both macro scale and RVE at time step 7e-6.

 #### Possible cause
 - Plotting issue: Since `Makie.jl` only plots the values on element nodes and due to the linearity of the problem, a linear gradient is generated without considering the actual quadrature point data.

 ### Problematic results with increasing elements in macro scale grid

-With a macro scale grid with more than one element in each direction, the results are totally unreasonable:
+With a macro scale grid with more than one element in each direction, the results are unreasonable:

 ![](Myresult_two_elements.mp4)

-#### Possible cause
-- wrong conditioned direct upscaling.

 ### Limited flexibility on RVE boundary

-Due to unsolved technical issues dirichlet boundary condition is prescribed for RVE.
-Unlike Periodic boundary condition this overconstrains the RVE.
+Due to unsolved technical issues Dirichlet boundary conditions are used for RVE problem.
+A Periodic boundary condition is more desirable.